Validations in Base schedule

 - Roll out the shift(s), but unassign.

-The below list contains all validation messages presently available in Neo.
+The below list contains all validation messages presently available in Quinyx.

 Employee does not have a role

-You've rolled out the base schedule over a period which is prior to the employee's start date, agreement start date or role start date.
-Alternatively, you've rolled out the base schedule over a period which is after to the employee's end date, agreement end date or role end date.
+You're attempting to schedule an employee prior to his/her start date, agreement start date or role start date.
+Alternatively, you're attempting to schedule an employee prior to his/her end date, agreement end date or role end date.
 Note that Quinyx will require you to either delete or unassign the shift.

 Employee not available